QW home | image capture | prints from trans | prints from polaroids | scanning | lightjet | ultrachrome™ | ilfochrome | display life | contact us

 Digital Prints from Transparencies:

-To create digital enlargements, the original transparency is scanned with a high quality scanner and imported as a digital file into a MacIntosh computer with a calibrated monitor.
+To create digital enlargements, the original transparency is scanned and imported as a digital file into an Apple MacIntosh computer with a calibrated monitor.

-Adobe Photoshop is used to digitally apply traditional photographic techniques such as spotting out dust and flaws, dodging, burning and making adjustments to the contrast and tonality of the image to faithfully recreate the scene.
+Adobe Lightroom 4 and Photoshop CS6 are used to digitally apply traditional photographic techniques such as spotting out dust and flaws, dodging, burning and making adjustments to the contrast and tonality of the image to faithfully recreate the scene.

-Proof prints are created in studio to evaluate the output prior to output with either a Lightjet 5000 on photographic paper or an EPSON 9600 with Ultrachrome™ inks.
-Depending on the format used to capture the image, the typical raw scan file size of each image is between 100 megabytes and 1 gigabyte.
+Proof prints are created in studio for evaluatation prior to output with either a Lightjet 5000 on photographic paper or an EPSON 9800 with Ultrachrome™ K3 inks.
+Depending on the format used to capture the image, the raw scan file size of each image is between 100 megabytes and 1.5 gigabytes.

 Digital Prints from Manipulated Polaroids: